Alessandro-Dodon/progresa/README.md

 ## Files

-Progresa.R: The R script that contains the full analysis, including summary statistics, regression models (OLS, Logistic, IV), and DiD analysis.
+Progresa.R: The R script that contains the full analysis, including summary statistics, regression models (OLS, Logistic, IV), and DiD analysis (it can be rendered as an HTML file).

 ProgresaEssay.qmd: A Quarto document providing a brief description of the analysis and key findings.